 Reaction & Thoughts:

 The film turned Brooke Shields into one of the biggest sex symbols of the era.
-Shields was only 14-years-old when she made the film and her simi-nude scenes are a little creepy.
+Shields was only 14-years-old when she made the film and her semi-nude scenes are a little creepy.
 Back in 1980, I wasn’t even a teenager yet so I thought the whole thing was pretty innocent.
 But now that I’m much older, I have to admit that I felt a bit uncomfortable watching the underage Shields being sexualized in an extreme manner.

 The Blue Lagoon was clearly inspired by the Biblical story of Adam and Eve in the garden of Eden (there is even a “forbidden fruit”), so maybe one shouldn’t read too much into it.
 And they did use doubles for the sporadic frontal nudity.
 Anyhow, I’m almost sure that you couldn’t make the movie today (I’m not sure if that’s a good or bad thing).